-For options and guarantees that are considered to be immaterial, alternative methods such as closed form approaches or a series of deterministic projections are used to calculate the liability.
-This is based on the results for similar products where guarantees are modelled stochastically and is a proportionate approach given materiality considerations.
+- For options and guarantees that are considered to be immaterial, alternative methods such as closed form approaches or a series of deterministic projections are used to calculate the liability.
+This is based on the results for similar products where guarantees are modelled stochastically and is a proportionate approach given materiality considerations. - For some older products, subsidiary benefits are ignored where they are not likely to increase the liability. (e.g. rider benefits paid for by mortality charging, where the mortality charge exceeds the expected cost, even in a stress scenario) - Manual adjustments to results calculated by the main valuation systems often involve approximations.
+Manual adjustments are usually made where a product or product feature is difficult to model, or where there is a data deficiency.